syedsaqib2457/php-hash/documentation/add-system-user.md

 This is the unique ID of the added system user.

+The value is a `numeric ID` with a string length of `30 characters`.

 #### data [modifiedTimestamp]

 This is the `Unix timestamp in seconds` of when the system user was added.